Municipal Archives

 What is it?

-The municipal archive preserves all kinds of written records, maps, photographs and newspaper clippings.
-In the municipal archives you can find information about:
+The municipal archives store all kinds of written documents, Maps, photographs, and newspaper clippings.
+In the municipal archives, you can find information about:

 How does it work?

 When archives are 20 years old, municipalities must transfer them to an archive repository.
-This is regulated in the Archives Act.
-For the municipality of Aalten this is the Erfgoedcentrum Achterhoek en Liemers in Doetinchem.
-The transferred archives of the (former) municipalities of Aalten and Dinxperlo can be viewed in the reading room of the Erfgoedcentrum Achterhoek en Liemers.
-Not all archives have yet been transferred in accordance with the term mentioned in the Archives Act.
-It is therefore advisable to first consult the website of the Heritage Center: www.ecal.nu.
-If you select "inventories" in the menu: "Direct access", you can already filter on a category, for example "general administration and politics".
+This is regulated by the Archives Act.
+For the municipality of Aalten, this is the Achterhoek and Liemers Heritage Center in Doetinchem.
+The transferred archives of the (former) municipalities of Aalten and Dinxperlo can be viewed in the reading room of the Achterhoek and Liemers Heritage Center.
+Not all archives have yet been transferred in accordance with the term specified in the Archives Act.
+It is therefore advisable to first consult the Heritage Center's website: www.ecal.nu.
+If you select "inventories" in the menu: "Direct to access," you can immediately filter by category, for example, "general administration and politics."

 In addition to local government archives, the Heritage Center also manages archives of private organizations such as businesses, schools, churches and so on.